anatolipv/obichaite-se_new/obichaite-se/agenda.md

 - pwa if its possible
 - question about bulgarian/english owner???

-*emails*
+_emails_

-- all needed emails that will be send from the front end and the admin
-- when user make order - email with conformation
-- when user make order - email to client with link to admin orders
+- all needed emails that will be send from the front end and the admin [done] when user make order - email to client with link to admin orders

-*migration scripts*
+_migration scripts_

 - migrate all the users from the live database (superhosting)
 - sku code of the products
 - images to each product